system76/docs/content/windows.md

 ### Disabling Fast Startup

 It is also recommended to disable "Fast Startup" within Windows to avoid problems switching between operating systems.
-To do this, navigate to Settings -> System -> Power & sleep and click `Additional power settings` in the right sidebar:
+To do this, we will need to push the (`SUPER` + R) to open a Run window.
+You can also use Windows Search to look for the "Run" program and launch it from there if you prefer.
+Once you have Run open, you will need to type in `control` and push enter to launch the Control Panel.

 ![Accessing additional power settings in Windows](/images/dual-booting/windows-power-settings-1.jpg)

-This will open another control panel.
-In this panel, click `Choose what the power buttons do` in the left sidebar.
+In the Control panel, click on `Hardware and Sound`, then select, `Choose a power plan` followed by, `Choose what the power buttons do` in the left sidebar.

 ![Accessing additional power settings in Windows](/images/dual-booting/windows-power-settings-2.jpg)